intel/tsffs/simics/README.md

 This interface is implemented by the `confuse_dio` module and allows to set non-graceful exit conditions.
 The usage is documented in the "The confuse_dio module" section above.

+## The afl_branch_tracer

+Once created, the tracer can be connected to a processor by setting the attribute `processor` of the `afl_branch_tracer` object.
+In order to be able to write the trace information out, the tracer needs to know the name of the shared memory.
+This name is _without_ any path.
+The tracer will prepend `/dev/shm` as needed.

 ## Simics scripts in targets/qsp-x86-fuzzing